matthew-paul-2006/matthew-paul-2006.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Matt Paul
-banner_subtitle: a minimalist template for personal websites
+banner_subtitle: A Personal Website
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------